Information about Application Options

 Amherst accepts three different types of application for first-year admission -- the Common Application, the Coalition Application and the QuestBridge Application -- but an applicant should submit only one of these three applications per admission cycle.
 In deciding on an application type, you should consider which application can best reflect your accomplishments, values and ambitions.
 Amherst does not have a preference for one application over the others; all three of these application types will receive equal consideration in our admission process.
 Whatever your choice, be certain to inform your guidance counselor and teacher recommenders about the specific application you’ll be using and remember that you’ll need to arrange for the submission of mid-year reports, regardless of the application chosen.

-- Since its founding in 1975, the Common Application has established a broad-based application platform: last year, more than 1 million students submitted more than 4.5 million applications to the more than 7500 member institutions; over 300,000 teachers and counselors submitted more than 14 million supporting forms, documents and recommendations.
+- Since its founding in 1975, the Common Application has established a broad-based application platform: last year, nearly 1 million students submitted more than 4.4 million applications to the nearly 900 member institutions; over 300,000 teachers and counselors submitted more than 14 million supporting forms, documents and recommendations.

 - The Common Application is committed to providing website accessibility to all users, including individuals with disabilities.
-It is the goal of Common Application to achieve website accessibility compliant with the standards and expectations of Section 508 by the 2018-19 application cycle.
-In the interim, Common Application has taken several steps to support website accessibility, including (but not limited to) providing a Section 508 compliant PDF version of the Common Application (located in the footer of every page of the website) providing one-on-one phone assistance to any user unable to access the website, and permitting qualified users to complete and submit their admission applications by proxy.
+Efforts to support website accessibility include providing a Section 508 compliant PDF version of the Common Application (located in the footer of every page of the website), providing one-on-one phone assistance to any user unable to access the website, and permitting qualified users to complete and submit their admission applications by proxy.

 - The Common Application is available online on August 1.